dCache/dcache/docs/TheBook/src/main/markdown/config-ftp.md

 over which the client issues commands and receives replies indicating whether those commands were successful.

-In general, dCache supports three flavours of control channel:
-`plain`, `gsiftp` (also known as GridFTP), and `kerberos`.
+In general, dCache supports four flavours of control channel: `plain`, `tls` (also known as FTPS), `gsiftp` (also known as GridFTP), and `kerberos`.
 Each FTP door supports exactly one of these flavours.
 These flavours differ in how the control channel is handled.
 In plain FTP, the control channel is unencrypted; in many cases, this is insecure and requires additional protection.
-With gsiftp and Kerberos FTP, the control channel is encrypted, preventing eavesdropping or interfering with requests.
-Authentication with gsiftp is based on X.509 credentials, while Kerberos FTP uses Kerberos.
+With tls, gsiftp and Kerberos FTP, the control channel is encrypted, preventing eavesdropping or interfering with requests.
+Authentication with tls is based on username and password, gsiftp is based on X.509 credentials, while Kerberos FTP uses Kerberos.

+Although tls and gsi FTP doors are both X.509 based, they differ in how the encryption is handled.
+Support for tls FTP is more common and is often referred to as FTPS, FTP(E)S, FTPS-explicit or FTPES.
+Support for gsi FTP is limited to grid tools.

 Limiting access
 ---------------